7 Tips for Winter Birding in the Feather River Country

 4. When is the best time of day to spot some of these birds?

-5. Given lesser water so far this year, are there bird species we might be more or less likely to see as we move into spring?
+5. During a dry winter, are there bird species we might be more or less likely to see as we move into spring?

 6. Any recommendations for birding this time of year with kids?